 Does it Cost Anything to be a Presenter on Edge Radio?

-New presenters will need to attend Edge Radio’s Introduction to Radio Broadcasting Course, which will set you back $150 or $100 for concession card holders.
+New presenters will need to attend Edge Radio’s Introduction to Radio Broadcasting Course.
 More details about the course can be found here.
 If you’ve done a similar course or have relevant qualifications please contact the program manager to discuss the next step.

 Before you express your interest in having a program, please make sure you have read through Edge Radio’s Mission Statement and take some time to read the FAQ below.
 There’s a lot of information to digest in the FAQ.
 We hope you don’t get scared off.
 We’ve covered the basics but if you have any questions about the application process you can send an email to email@example.com